scaleoutsean/hcicollector/FAQ.md

 One way to do it is:

 - Use the ipmitool command to create a new USER type of user for read-only access to IPMI IP's
 - Deploy a VM or container with collectd (see a mini how-to in the config-examples directory).
-This VM or container needs to access IPMI IPs and Graphite (to submit gathered data)
+This VM or container needs to access IPMI IPs and Graphite (to submit gathered data).
+Go easy on the IPMI information gathering interval - BMC isn't a Web appliance...
+Set collectd to gather info every 3-5 minutes
 - Metric root for the BMC metrics is `netapp.hci.compute` and depending on how you configure collectd, your metrics can be found under `netapp.hci.compute.h615.$hostname.ipmi.` or similar
 - Deploy one or both hardware-monitoring dashboards (for the H410C or H615C), in each dashboard pick the right platform (e.g. H615C) and hostname (e.g. H615T4).
 If you have multiple systems, you can select All, although in that case you may need to make adjustments to panels.
 These dashboards were tested with one system per platform, so they probably need to be significantly modified to nicely display multiple systems in a single dashboard

-## Is it possible to use hardware monitoring dhasboards to monitor SolidFire or NetApp HCI storage nodes
+## Can these hardware monitoring dahasboards be used to monitor SolidFire or NetApp HCI storage nodes

 Yes, but those nodes already expose system-level warnings, so while gathering BMC metrics from those systems will work, it creates more workload on the storage nodes' BMC without significantly increasing their manageability.